Riley-Py/UWaterloo-Work/MSE 253/Module 4 - Continuous Distributions.md

 - Only applies to exponential distribution and the geometric distribution
 - Past doesn't matter; only care about the present
 - General form: $$P(X > t_0 + t | X > t_0) = P(X > t)$$
+### Incomplete Gamma Function
+- Used when you want the gamma function up until a certain point